-- □ I am the child of a missionary. - □ I am planning to serve in pastoral ministry. - □ I am a member of a GARB (General Association of Regular Baptist) church. - $\hfill\square$ I am an employee of RBC Ministries. - □ I serve through SEND International.
+- □ I am planning to serve in cross-cultural ministry. - I am the child of a missionary. - □ I am planning to serve in pastoral ministry. - I am a member of a GARB (General Association of Regular Baptist) church. - □ I am an employee of RBC Ministries. - □ I serve through SEND International.